+Information Light:

-Information Light: This amber light is on when the information log contains information about certain conditions in your server that might affect performance.
+This amber LED lights when the information log contains information about certain conditions in your server that might affect performance.
 For example, the light will be on if your server does not have redundant power.
-A light on the diagnostic LED panel on the system board will also be on.
+An LED on the diagnostic panel on the system board will also be on.

-System Error Light: This amber light is lit when a system error occurs.
-An LED on the diagnostic LED panel will also be on to further isolate the error.
+System Error Light:

+This amber LED lights when a system error occurs.
+An LED on the diagnostic panel on the system board will also be on to further isolate the error.